Dos and Don’ts of Repairing Drywall

 DON’T waste time.

 Avail yourself of pre-made products designed to simplify repair tasks.
 Patch kits with reinforced center panels and self-adhesive tape work great for smaller holes.
-A drywall compound and primer combo (such as 3M Patch Plus Primer) leaves a surface that’s ready to paint.
+A drywall compound and primer combo (such as 3M Patch Plus Primer, available on Amazon) leaves a surface that’s ready to paint.

 DO remember neatness counts.